 Michelle Hall, MS, CPO, LPO, FAAOP(D), the Gillette prosthetist who consulted on the exhibit, was excited from the beginning, too.
 “Working with the Bakken was very fun, yet eye-opening.
 It’s my local museum; less than a mile from my house, so I was excited to work with them.
 The concept for the display evolved into something completely different than what we had originally envisioned.
 Though that process was challenging at times, it led to an excellent final outcome,” says Michelle.

 One part of the exhibit, “Making a Myoelectric Prosthesis” explains the process of creating a custom prosthesis at Gillette.
-It even includes real pieces from Gillette’s Assistive Technology department to help show the spectrum of work that goes into making prostheses.
+It even includes real pieces from Gillette’s Orthotics, Prosthetics and Seating department to help show the spectrum of work that goes into making prostheses.